* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Before you try this method, check the packaging your pastrami comes in to make sure it’s safe to put in boiling water.

-• Vacuum sealed packages are safe, as are Katz delicatessen packages.
+• Vacuum-sealed packages are safe, as are Katz delicatessen packages.

 • Ziploc bags are NOT safe for this method, and if that’s all you have, then this reheating strategy probably isn’t for you.

+Results: I had the right kind of packaging, so this was a decent way to warm my pastrami.
+The pastrami stayed moist, which is the way I like it.
 One downside was that it was hard to tell when the meat was warm enough without opening the packaging – it was a bit of a guessing game!

 How to store pastrami